schepens83/rasp-pi-fitbit/README.md

 ## To do
 ### Things to chart
-- sleep quality over longer time period
+- sleep quality over longer time period [done]
 - HARD: sleep quality per hour from detailed log (use lubridate and overlapping period)